 Scalp scarring can also prohibit the growth of new hairs around the area, leading to further hair loss and patchiness.

 Scalp micropigmentation can both cover the scar itself and areas that have suffered because of scarring.

 Those wanting to add density and depth to their existing hairs.

 Scalp micropigmentation does not just help those who are balding and/or experiencing extreme hair loss.
-It is also an excellent solution for those wanting to add volume and depth to areas that are thinner and sparser than others.
+It is also an excellent solution for those wanting to add volume and depth to areas that are sparser than others.

 Women who have experienced hair loss.

 Whilst hair loss is generally associated with men, millions of women also suffer with varying degrees of hair loss.
 This can be caused by numerous factors such as alopecia, health conditions, effects of medication and medical treatments such as chemo and radio therapy.